TorqueMech Beta

 Common Symptoms

-• Check engine light with coolant-temperature sensor codes
+• Check engine light with coolant-temperature circuit or sensor codes

-• Hard starting or rich running from incorrect temperature data
+• Hard starting, rich running, or poor fuel control from incorrect temperature input

-• Cooling fans running at the wrong time
+• Cooling fans running too early, too late, or at the wrong time

-• Temperature reading that does not match engine conditions
+• Temperature data that does not match actual engine conditions

 Service Overview